ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 The core innovation of PhantomBand is its use of the Gemini API not as a language model, but as a **non-deterministic analytical engine**.
 This is achieved through a combination of advanced prompt engineering and strict output schema enforcement.

 -   **Role Priming:** The prompt begins by assigning the AI the persona of "PhantomBand, a specialized AI for advanced RF signal analysis and electronic warfare simulation."
 This sets the context and technical tone, guiding the model's behavior.
 -   **Task Delegation & Structure:** The prompt clearly separates the request into three parts: Generate Narrative, Generate Spectrum Data, and **Perform Threat Assessment**.
-This structured request forces the AI to follow a logical, analytical process.
+This structured request forces the AI to follow a logical, analytical process based on the user's parameters.
 -   **Forcing Actionable Intelligence:** By including `classification` and `countermeasure` in the required JSON schema and explicitly instructing the AI on their tactical meaning, we compel the model to go beyond simple data generation.
 It must analyze the data it just created, identify anomalies, classify them, and propose a solution.
 This transforms the AI from a simple generator into a synthetic analyst.
--   **"Ground Truth" Analysis:** When a user uploads a file, the prompt is dynamically updated to include the file's entire content with the instruction to perform a "thorough and complete analysis" to use as a baseline.
-This grounds the AI's complex generative process in real-world data, ensuring relevance and fidelity.

-This methodology allows the application to leverage the vast, latent knowledge space of the foundation model to simulate a plausible, intelligent adversary and then immediately act as the analyst to report on that adversary's actions.
+This methodology allows the application to leverage the vast, latent knowledge space of the foundation model to simulate a plausible, intelligent adversary and then immediately act as the analyst to report on that adversary's actions based on the defined mission parameters.

 ---